-He implies we are isolated individuals, out to please ourselves by our own dexterity.
-This can only be true for one-off cases.
-Even then, we have to ensure the client sees our point of view, which often requires a high degree of persuasiveness.
+Even then you have to ensure that the client sees your point of view, which requires a high degree of persuasiveness.

-In the town or city where buildings must contribute to the overall environment, where height, width, relationship, dynamic contrasts, focal points and delayed vistas might each have to be considered along with the client's preferences, taking risks to add sparkle may add to the complexity, and the cost.
+In the town or city where your building or buildings must contribute to the overall environment, where height, width, dynamic contrasts, focal points and delayed vistas might each have to be considered along with the client's preferences, taking risks to add sparkle may add to the complexity - and the cost.

 Alsop's article was written in Venice - what better place to prove a point?